 How to Choose the Best Aquarium Sand

-Most aquarium rated sands are inert and will be guaranteed to not affect the pH level of your tank, which is extremely important in maintaining your habitat.
-Avoid sand that does not have this guarantee, as it could mean the sand has a chemical, dye or other coating that might throw off your pH levels.
+Most aquarium-rated sands are inert and will be guaranteed to not affect the pH level of your tank, which is extremely important in maintaining your habitat.
+Avoid sand that does not have this guarantee, as it could mean the sand has a chemical, dye, or another coating that might throw off your pH levels.
 Any rapid fluctuations in pH levels can result in the death of your fish, so be sure to measure these levels carefully after adding any new substrate to your tank.

-When sourcing your aquarium sand, it can be tempting to go for lower cost options, such as playground sand or pool sand.
+When sourcing your aquarium sand, it can be tempting to go for lower-cost options, such as playground sand or pool sand.
 While these can sometimes work, it is important to not choose a product that has a silica base.
-Brown algae thrives in a high silica environment and can lead to unsightly algae build-ups in your tank.
-If you are using an aquarium rated sand substrate that is silica based, it likely has a coating on it to prevent this.
+Brown algae thrive in a high silica environment and can lead to unsightly algae build-ups in your tank.
+If you are using an aquarium-rated sand substrate that is silica-based, it likely has a coating on it to prevent this.
 If you are unsure, be sure to read the ingredients list carefully.